-Samarai Island jetty is another of Milne Bay’s signature dive sites and is one of those places you can spend hour after hour exploring looking for critters in the general debris underneath the jetty and on its many rusting piles.
+Samarai Island jetty is another of Milne Bay’s signature dive sites… It is one of those places you can spend hour after hour exploring looking for critters in the general debris underneath the jetty and on its many rusting piles.

-Samarai Island’s glory days have long gone, but in its heyday it was the headquarters of the Eastern Papua region of what was then British New Guinea, and known as the “Pearl of the Pacific” with a peak population in 1996 of nearly 2500, making is the second biggest town in the region.
+In its heyday Samarai Island was the administrative headquarters of the Eastern Papua region of what was British New Guinea.
+It was known as the “Pearl of the Pacific” with a peak population in 1996 of nearly 2500.
+Making it by far the second biggest town in the region.

-Those glory days have long gone as a walk around what is left of the town will quickly tell you, but it is still an interesting place that is well worth visiting and you can use this link to read a bit more about the history of Samarai Island.
+Those glory days have now long gone, as a walk around what is left of the town will quickly tell you.
+But it is still an interesting place that is well worth visiting.
+You can use this link to read a bit more about the history of Samarai Island.

 Diving Samarai Island Jetty

-The jetty is a straightforward dive – once you get there and for that you will need a boat because there is simply no other way to visit Samarai as the island is located at the southern end of the China Strait and about 50km from Alotau.
+The jetty is a straightforward dive.
+Once you get there, and for that you will need a boat….
+There is simply no other way to visit Samarai as the island is located at the southern end of the China Strait and about 50km from Alotau.

-Liveaboards typically anchor off from the jetty and use tenders to drop you in at your selected point and there is quite a lot of territory to cover as the overall area stretches about 200m.
+Liveaboards typically anchor off from the jetty and use tenders to drop you in at your selected point.
+There is quite a lot of territory to cover as the overall area stretches about 200m.

-There are only two things to be extra careful about when diving Samarai Island jetty – with the first being watch where you put your hands and knees as there are a lot of rough edges and well hidden stinging critters.
+There are only two things to be extra careful about when diving Samarai Island jetty.
+The first being to watch where you put your hands and knees as there are a lot of rough edges and well hidden stinging critters.

 The second is the current which can be really strong at times.
 So you need to take care, especially at the ends of the jetty because you could end up in open water…